Getting Your Insurance to Pay for Weight Loss Surgery

 Most major insurance companies will require:

-- Proof that surgery is medically necessary.
+- Proof that surgery or medical intervention is medically necessary.
 Your surgeon can help provide your medical history and documentation of your weight-related health problems.

 - A psychological evaluation.
 This is to make sure that you understand weight loss surgery and the impact it will have on your lifestyle.
 The psychological evaluation also checks for untreated binge eating or any other psychological issues.